 Keep The Mind In One

-The core of 1Mind Body Fitness is Tai Chi and Qigong to connect and positively influence the body’s physical responses, thereby decreasing stress toward a calm, body, and mental relaxation.
+The core of Mind, Body, Spirit is 1Mind Body Fitness which implements Tai Chi and Qigong to connect and positively influence the body’s physical responses, thereby decreasing stress toward a calm, body and mental relaxation.
 Amplifying the principles of “Keep the Mind in One ©” 1Mind Body Fitness revolutionizes and demystifies these concepts assisting with the prevention, management, accessibility, and simplicity.

 Prevention is better than the cure.
 Awaken dormant human health and healing potential.
 Self-care is a very active and powerful choice.
 Gain or maintain an optimal level of overall health and longevity.